boto/boto3/docs/source/guide/clients.rst

    The method names have been snake-cased for better looking Python code.

+   Parameters **must** be sent as keyword arguments.
+They will not work as positional arguments.

 Handling Responses
 ------------------
 Responses are returned as python dictionaries.
 It is up to you to traverse